2025 UNLV Rebels football team

-The 2025 UNLV Rebels football team represents the University of Nevada, Las Vegas (UNLV) as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
-Led by first-year head coach Dan Mullen, the Rebels play their home games at Allegiant Stadium in Paradise, Nevada.
+The 2025 UNLV Rebels football team represented the University of Nevada, Las Vegas (UNLV) as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
+Led by first-year head coach Dan Mullen, the Rebels played their home games at Allegiant Stadium in Paradise, Nevada.

+The UNLV Rebels drew an average home attendance of 31,589, the 72nd-highest of all college football teams.